Huberdeau has 4-point game, Panthers beat Canadiens 6-5 - WHIZ News

 Aleksander Barkov had two goals and an assist and Mike Matheson added a goal and two assists.
 Noel Acciari also scored and Evgenii Dadonov finished with two assists.
 Sergei Bobrovsky made 37 saves.

-The top line of Huberdeau, Barkov and Dadonov notched four goals and five assists.
+The top line of Huberdeau, Barkov and Dadonov notched four goals and five assists as Florida earned four points this weekend in regulation wins over Atlantic Division rivals Detroit and Montreal.

+“Huby was special tonight,” Florida coach Joel Quenneville said.
+“He had several nice looks, great plays.
+He had the puck on his stick a lot.
+I thought that line played well together.”

 Jeff Petry had a goal and two assists, Tomas Tatar and Max Domi each added a goal and an assist, and Jesperi Kotkaniemi and Shea Weber also scored.
 Nick Suzuki assisted on three goals.
 Carey Price started his seventh straight game and made 28 saves.